xorbitsai/xorbits/doc/source/deployment/cluster.rst

 Connecting to Created Cluster
 -----------------------------

-Now, you can connect to the supervisor anywhere that can run Python code.
+Now, you can connect to the supervisor from anywhere that can run Python code.

 .. code-block:: python